chipsalliance/chisel/docs/src/explanations/Documentation-of-functions.md

 # Further Explanation for the := and  <> Operators

 Chisel contains two connection operators, `:=` and `<>`.
-This document serves for a deeper explanation of the differences of the two and when to use one or the other.
+This document provides a deeper explanation of the differences of the two and when to use one or the other.
 The differences are demonstrated with experiments using Scastie examples + DecoupledIO examples.